Mikusch/source-vehicles/README.md

 If you intend to use these vehicles in a friendly environment without any combat aspects, set `sv_turbophysics` to `1`.
 It will allow vehicles to pass through other players.

+## Entry and Exit Animations

+Most vehicles have entry and exit animations that make the player "transition" from one point to another, which are fully supported by the plugin.

+However, since Valve probably never intended `prop_vehicle_driveable` to be used outside of Half-Life 2, there is code that does not function properly in a multiplayer environment and can even cause client crashes.

+Because of this, entry and exit animations on all vehicles are disabled by default and have to be manually enabled by setting `tf_vehicle_enable_entry_exit_anims` to `1`.
+If you intend to use this plugin on a public server, it is **highly recommended** to keep this disabled.